scala/scala3/docs/_docs/reference/metaprogramming/macros-spec.md

 Quotes and splices are primitive forms in the generated typed abstract syntax trees.
 These need to be type-checked with some extra rules, e.g., staging levels need to be checked and the references to generic types need to be adapted.
-Finally, quoted expressions that will be generated at run-time need to be encoded (serialized) and decoded (deserialized).
+Finally, quoted expressions that will be generated at run-time need to be encoded (serialized/pickled) and decoded (deserialized/unpickled).

 #### Typing Quoted Expressions